 Charge Cards and No Present Spending Limit Cards

 In both cases, you do not have a firm credit limit that you can spend.
 Instead, the credit card issuer imposes a soft limit that can change depending on your income, credit history, and purchasing habits.
-The difference is between these two types of cards is that you're expected to pay the full balance on a charge card each month while you may be allowed to revolve your balance on a no preset spending limit credit card.
+The difference between these two types of cards is that you're expected to pay the full balance on a charge card each month, while you may be allowed to revolve your balance on a no preset spending limit credit card.

 When Do You Find Out Your Limit?